Price of information in games of chance: a statistical physics approach: Introduction

-We are able to compute analytically the optimal price curves for the seller and the prospective buyer for a single round of the game, which determines the fair price range the data holder should put their information up for sale.
+In our simplified setting, we are able to compute analytically the fair price range the data holder should put their information up for sale.
 We find that the ``ecosystem'' of players displays a rich and non-trivial \emph{informational landscape} depending on the quality of information being potentially traded as well as the number of participants in the game.
 First, we observe a sharp transition in the number of players $N$ participating in the game, which separates a phase where a crowded game makes the transaction always appealing and favorable to the data holder from another where the scarcity of resources (namely, the fees contributed by the $N-2$ uninformed players) may lead to the onset of a fiercely \emph{competitive} regime, where information sharing is discouraged.
-A similar phase transition in the number of information-processing agents was observed by \cite{berg02} when considering financial market efficiency.
+A similar phase transition in the number of information-processing agents was observed in \cite{berg02} when considering financial market efficiency.

-Depending on the parameters of the data being offered, other situations are possible, e.g. a \emph{symbiotic} regime where the transaction benefits both the seller and the buyer at the expense of the $N-2$ uninformed players, as well as a \emph{``prey-predator''} regime, where the quality of data being offered is low enough that it would actually mislead the buyer into betting on the ``wrong'' outcome, with clear benefits for the seller in terms of thwarted competition.
+Depending on the parameters of the data being offered, other situations are possible, e.g. a \emph{symbiotic} regime where the transaction benefits both the seller and the buyer at the expense of the $N-2$ uninformed players, as well as a \emph{``prey-predator''} regime, where the quality of data being offered is low enough that it would actually mislead the buyer into betting on the ``wrong'' outcome, with clear benefits for a potentially exploitative seller in terms of thwarted competition.
 Our setting resembles a small ecological network \cite{allesina12} in which the interplay between scarcity of resources, competition, and the entry cost threshold creates interesting consequences on the information trading process.